 -

-- The lateral support of the descending colon should be left intact to prevent later descent into the lesser pelvis.
+- The lateral suspension of the descending colon should be preserved to prevent later sinking into the lesser pelvis.

 -